Clean and cheap, simple - recently renovated, all white, good value accommodation.

 WHAT OUR GUESTS SAY:

 “I like The Studio 4 very much!
-It was such a nice place in which I can relax and feel free after a year teaching in cold Moscow!
+It was (email hidden) in which I can relax and feel free after a year teaching in cold Moscow!
 All was perfect, Tini was so helpful and kind!
 She answered many questions about Ubud and gave advice about places where I need to go.
 It’s the beautifullest view on river Ayung and wonderful rice terraces!
 I strongly recommend this place!” - Marina

 “I stayed in Tini's Studio #4 when I came for my 1st trip to Bali.
-It was comfortable and located about 10 minutes away from central Ubud – a great place to arrive after a long flight.
+It was comfortable and located about 10 minutes away from central (email hidden) to arrive after a long flight.
 Tini’s driver, Mr Made, was waiting for me at the airport gate and immediately drove me to the Studio.
 It sits a bit outside Ubud, in a neighborhood having a more residential feel.
 Nice.
-The room was very clean, had a hot shower, solid mosquito net and a sitting space, refrigerator and stove out front.
+The room was very clean, had a hot shower, solid mosquito net (email hidden), refrigerator and stove out front.
 Tini was really helpful: arranging a motor bike, loaning me a local cell phone to use until I got a sim card for mine, — even helping me to find a guitar to take on the road!..
 Would have loved to have spent more time with her: she knows a lot about the area.” - Jeffrey